 wine & roses

 Wine & Roses features 66 beautifully appointed guest rooms and suites with amenities including botanical gardens, a modern fitness center, beautiful pool, relaxing jacuzzi, and unparalleled gracious hospitality.
-The Lodi Wine & Visitor Center is located right on our property, so wine tasting information, maps and advice are easily accessible.
+The Lodi Wine & Visitor Center is located on our grounds, so wine tasting information, maps, and advice are easily accessible.

 Towne House Restaurant features innovative dishes using the highest quality seasonal and regionally sourced ingredients.
 We offer an impressive wine list including over 80 wines from the Lodi Appellation.
 The Lounge is the perfect place to relax and enjoy live music, extraordinary cuisine, specialty cocktails, and fine wine.

 The award-winning Spa at Wine & Roses offers spa services and packages for women, men and couples.
-Our certified Aveda salon features a full menu of services.
 Relax in the plunge pools or steam room and enjoy a peaceful moment in the tranquility room.
 Shop at The Nest, a retail boutique featuring therapeutic spa and salon products and unique gifts.

 Wine & Roses is committed to providing food & wine education and appreciation.
 We host many signature wine events throughout the year as well as cooking classes and demonstrations.

 As a private property, when our customers pay to host an event with us, they are also securing the exclusive use of the grounds in which to take photographs.
 We want to maintain the integrity of the services we offer to our guests and customers who book an event with us, and we are committed to providing our guests with an unparalleled experience in distinctive surroundings that nurtures well-being and creates lifelong memories.
 Photography on our premises is an exclusive amenity for guests that book/host events with us.; therefore, we do not allow outside photographers or photography sessions- i.e., prom photos, graduation photos, etc. Please understand that if you arrive at our grounds to take photographs, and are not contracted for an event with us, we will kindly ask that you depart from the premises.
 We greatly appreciate your understanding of our position of wanting to care for and maintain our guests experiences.